gographics/imagick/README.md

 Go Imagick is a Go bind to ImageMagick's MagickWand C API.

-# Requirements

-It was originally developed and tested with ImageMagick 6.8.5-4.
-However, most official Unix or Linux distributions use older versions (6.7.7, 6.8.0, etc) so some features in Go Imagick's go1 branch are being commented out and will see the light when this distributions can easily be updated (from the devops PoV).
+It was originally developed and tested with ImageMagick 6.8.5-4, however most official Unix or Linux distributions use older versions (6.7.7, 6.8.0, etc) so some features in Go Imagick's go1 branch are being commented out and will see the light when these ImageMagick distributions could easily be updated (from the devops PoV).

 # Install